Eczema Treatment in Singapore

 The doctor may recommend several oral medications like antihistamines to help relieve itching and improve sleep.
 Likewise, oral steroids may be used for short-term control of severe eczema flares.
 Meanwhile, immunosuppressants may be considered for severe, recalcitrant eczema.

-When to See a Skin Specialist
+When to See an Eczema Skin Specialist

 • Your eczema is severe or widespread.